jrphub/LearningSpace/src/main/java/com/designpattern/creational/builder/README.md

 ## Builder Pattern

+**Builder** is a creational design pattern that lets you construct complex objects step by step.

 The builder design pattern helps separating the construction of complex objects from the context where they are needed.

 *Use the builder pattern when you have several variations of the same object, which needs to be created repeatedly.*